murp9702/mealsForMiles/src/pages/pricing/index.md

         - Contact us for a personalized quote
       plan: Zero Day
       price: $
-    - description: >-
-        Custom Recipe Development- A one time fee of $25.00 per recipe, Recipes are kept on file and sent to you so you always have to use again and again!
-      plan: 'Base Pricing '
 meta_title: Services| Meals to Miles
 meta_description: Services
 ---